harvard-dce/mh-opsworks/README.dce-auth.md

 * Ask to have your engage server EIP whitelisted with the authentication server by submitting a service desk ticket.
 You will need ensure this whitelisting happens before auth will work correctly.
+* obtain the `auth_key` value.
+Ask someone how to get this if you don't know.
 * Modify your cluster config to include the following:

         "chef": {